 Contrary to most world fairs, the pavilions for the 1929 exposition were designed for the long term and planning and construction started almost twenty years before the opening of the exposition.

-As a result a large number of marvelous pavilions have been preserved and are now used as museums, consulates, offices and cultural institutions.
-The buildings are grouped around two plazas, the Plaza de Espana and the Plaza de America.
+As a result, many of the marvelous pavilions have been preserved and are now used as museums, consulates, offices and cultural institutions.
+The buildings are grouped around two plazas, the Plaza de España and the Plaza de America.
 Both were designed by the same architect, Aníbal González, in a mixture of architectural styles.

 Plaza de America